Key Study Findings

 - Inpatient rehabilitation hospitals and units provide treatment that addresses the full range of medical, physical, cognitive, behavioral, social and vocational issues an individual may face as the result of conditions such as stroke, brain and spinal cord injury, neurological diseases, traumatic injuries, burns and other conditions.

 - The hallmark of inpatient rehabilitation hospitals and units is a highly integrated team approach to treatment.
-The rehabilitation team is led by a physiatrist, a board certified physician who specializes in physical medicine and rehabilitation (PM&R), and includes rehabilitation nurses, physical therapists, occupational therapists, speech language pathologists, psychologists and neuropsychologists, cognitive therapists, social workers/case managers and dietitians, as well as prosthetists, orthotists, recreational therapists and other clinicians.
+The rehabilitation team is led by a licensed physician with specialized training and experience in inpatient rehabilitation, and includes rehabilitation nurses, physical therapists, occupational therapists, speech language pathologists, psychologists and neuropsychologists, cognitive therapists, social workers/case managers and dietitians, as well as prosthetists, orthotists, recreational therapists and other clinicians.

 - By tailoring treatment to an individual’s needs and rehabilitation goals, the inpatient rehabilitation hospital teams optimize the abilities, independence and quality of life of each patient.